kikrishn/Blog/_posts/2021-05-23-wild-arctan-formula.md

 f(x) = \log \left ( \frac{\pi}{2 (\pi /2 - \arctan(x))} \right ).
 $$

-Sage will happily taylor expand _this_ and we learn
+Sage will happily give us a series expansion of _this_ and we learn

 $$
 f(x) = \frac{2x}{\pi} + O(x^2),